 If your small business isn’t using autoresponder emails yet, here’s why it should be:

-- Lead-nurturing: Move your leads along the sales funnel by feeding them interesting, relevant content.
+- Lead-nurturing: Move your leads from landing pages and popups down the sales funnel by feeding them interesting, relevant content.

 - Increased engagement: Subscribers are more likely to engage with a relevant message sent at exactly the right moment.

 - Better communication: Autoresponder emails are an easy way to keep customers up to date with your news and offers.